Strategy11/formidable-forms/readme.txt

 * Fix: Prevent Hidden fields from retaining "Clear default value when typing" setting when the field type changes.
 * Fix: Prevent errors when searching Dynamic fields with frm-search bar.
 * Fix: Do not send update emails when a draft is converted to an entry.
-* Fix: Do not show editable entry after submitting a draft.
+* Fix: Do not show editable entry after submitting a draft, even though users can save and continue partial submissions.
 * Fix: Ensure the setting to not save credit card values is respected for draft entries too.
 * Fix: Do not show full address if [x show="line_2"] is empty.
 * Fix: Fix undefined index error for section ID shortcode.